 While some of this has to do with the moral failing of business owners, to repeat as I said above, a large share of this has to do with the failure of the Christian community to take seriously and value the goodness work and the vocation of business.

 …to a large extent companies are bad at this because we have forced them to try to deny what they are.
 We’ve spent more than half a century trying to teach businesses to pretend they’re not moral and cultural.
 We’ve ruthlessly driven out every practice and principle that used to provide some structure and direction for this aspect of corporate life.
 Of course they do a lousy job of it!

 Forster is right.
 We all, clergy and laity, Christian or not, “have a lot of relearning ahead of us” if we hope to see businesses fulfill their role as cultural stewards and as institutions within which men and women can find and create meaningful lives.
 If Forster is right

 “that Christian business leaders are going to be the key players in figuring out how to re-humanize companies”

-then it is incumbent upon the Christian community as whole and the clergy in particular, to re-evaluate our own attitudes toward work and to the businesses and business owners who help create the jobs that make work possible.
+then it is incumbent upon the Christian community as a whole and the clergy in particular, to re-evaluate our own attitudes toward work and to the businesses, business owners, and a reliable financial planner guru who help create the jobs that make work possible.